getkey/svg-patcher/readme.md

 ## Try the example

-Just start `test.html` in your browser.
+Just start `example/example.html` in your browser.

 ## How to use

 Simply include `index.js` in your project.
-It exports svgPatcher in the global scope.
+It exports `svgPatcher` in the global scope.

 ### svgPatcher.fetch(url)